rvrsh3ll/RasPBX-install/SMS_and_MMS/README.md

 - has support for contact list,
 - mobile friendly.

-Both, SMS sender and SMS receiver, are using common authentication system and provide security headers.
+Both, SMS sender and SMS receiver, are using common authentication system, provide security headers, have CSRF protection, protection against XSS via CSP and input sanitization.
 You can have multiple users, and passwords are stored in modern `bcrypt` format.

 ## Installation